 Are You or Your Veteran Qualified for Benefits?

 Because applying for benefits with the VA can be complicated and overwhelming, many veterans simply go without benefits that they are eligible for.

 We appreciate what our veterans have done for us and want to treat them with dignity and respect and help them to receive any benefits that they have earned through their time of service.

 Comfort Keepers of the Mid-Ohio Valley has partnered with the American Veterans Care Connection (AVCC), a specialist of veterans benefits, to fast-track the application process by pre-qualifying veterans and assisting them through the required documentation submitals.
-If eligible, Comfort Keepers can provide veterans and surviving spouses with compassionate care using the funding of the aid and attendance benefit.
+If eligible, Comfort Keepers can provide veterans and surviving spouses with compassionate personal care services using the funding of the veterans aid and attendance benefit.

 Determining whether or not you or a loved one is qualified often takes only fifteen minutes and can be done over the phone.

 If you have a question about personal care services or veterans benefits, please call us at (740) 373-7125 or (304) 422-4020 or click here to fill out a short web survey to initiate the process to get you or your veteran the care required.

 At Comfort Keepers, we are proud to provide quality in home assisted living to seniors in: